-- Satisfying/enjoyable: e.g. are users satisfied with the experience; is the experience enjoyable, if it is supposed to be?
+Are users satisfied with the website experience and is it enjoyable, if it’s meant to be?

 Our accessibility goals

-- Engage with disabled people, understand their requirements, and incorporate those requirements into website scoping and planning
+Engage with disabled people, understand their requirements and incorporate them into our website scoping and planning

-But it doesn’t stop there.
-Each person within Post Office is also responsible for upholding the principles of this policy within their particular areas of operation – think of it as business as usual for us and all our staff.
+But everyone at Post Office is responsible for upholding these principles in their own areas of work.
+It’s business as usual for us and all our staff.